-- Please contact the Head of Middle School at least 2 weeks prior to the period of absence.
-The Head of Middle School will inform you as to whether your absence is Justified or Unjustified according to the Ministry of Education's requirements.
-The Head of Middle School will also inform your child's teachers of the period of absence (though we also encourage you to contact subject teachers about work or assessment requirements during the period of absence.) - Representative Commitments and Extended Bereavement Leave are generally considered 'justified' absences.
+- Please contact the Deputy Principal Middle School at least 2 weeks prior to the period of absence.
+The Deputy Principal Middle School will inform you as to whether your absence is Justified or Unjustified according to the Ministry of Education's requirements.
+The Deputy Principal Middle School will also inform your child's teachers of the period of absence (though we also encourage you to contact subject teachers about work or assessment requirements during the period of absence.) - Representative Commitments and Extended Bereavement Leave are generally considered 'justified' absences.